Renaultivo/HPL/README.md

 # High Performance Language
-> Meant to daily CLI apps.
+> Meant for apps with no user interface.

 ## Implementations
 - [ ] Output